-In accordance with ASU 2018-07, Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07"), stock-based payments to nonemployees are measured based on the fair value of the equity instrument issued.
-Compensation expense for non-employee stock awards is recognized over the requisite service period following the measurement of the fair value on the grant date over the vesting period of the award.
+In accordance with ASU 2018-07, Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07"), stock-based payments to non-employees are measured based on the fair value of the equity instrument issued.
+Compensation expense for non-employee stock awards is recognized over the requisite service period following the measurement of the fair value on the grant date.